“I still haven’t given up Norway, and if it is God’s will, I would like to go back one day.”

 “Kafka attended courses on the History of German Art, History of Architecture, History of Dutch Painting, and History of Christian Sculpture.”

 Anne Tyler, John Updike, and Flannery O’Connor all made paintings and sketches in addition to writing fiction.
-As it turns out, so did Franz Kafka, who had a strong interest in art from his teens to his untimely death at … Continue reading
+As it turns out, so did Franz Kafka, who had a strong interest in art from his teens to his untimely death at age 40.
+What can you learn from looking at his … Read More

 “Lately I’ve found myself reaching for the books of certain familiar writers, whose own zest and energy offer some kindly remedy to my condition.”